Martine D'Haeseleer presents:

 Ludo D'Haese writes:

 I found this coat of arms on a bread-basket of Dutch origin.
 No marks at all on the basket.
-Is there somebody who can explain the meaning of this.

 Thank you very much.